She's a Rainbow: Other

 People have speculated that Gilbert Baker's creation of the rainbow flag was inspired by the Judy Garland song "Over the Rainbow" (Garland being among the first gay icons), but when asked, Baker said that it was "more about the Rolling Stones and their song 'She's a Rainbow.

+"She's a Rainbow" was used by Apple for background music of one of the iMac G3 advertisements.
+It is used in the season 2 episode, "Rainbow," of Apple TV+’s Ted Lasso.